ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 ```
 Notice: the functions are written considering one event, then the processing of all the events in the tree is performed by `fccanalysis run` command (see `produceTrainingTrees_mp.py`).

+The computed features were also validated by comparing them with the ones obtained in a previous study by Michele Selvaggi and Loukas Gouskos (samples spring2021).
+We obtained the following plots.

+	PLOTS!!!

 At the end of this stage we have a tree in which each entry is an event; the features of the jets are saved as `RVec < float > ` and the features of the constituents of the jets are saved as `RVec < RVec < float > >` ; the return type is actually a pointer to these structures.
 We still need to rearrange the structure from a per-event tree of pointers to RVec to a per-jet tree of arrays (an ntuple).